poma-ai/.github/profile/README.md

 - Uses PomaFileReader, PomaChunksetNodeParser, PomaCheatsheetRetrieverLI from poma.integrations.llamaindex_poma and POMA AI's API to chunk text.
-- Stores chunks and [chunksets](#) in LlamaIndex Nodes Metadata for later retrieval.
+- Stores *chunks* and *[chunksets](#what-exactly-is-a-chunkset)* in LlamaIndex Nodes Metadata for later retrieval.
-- VectorStoreIndex (implemented with FAISS) and OpenAI embeddings — *Make sure to set your `OPENAI_API_KEY` as environment variable.*
+- VectorStoreIndex (implemented with FAISS) and OpenAI embeddings — Make sure to set your `OPENAI_API_KEY` as environment variable.
 - Using LlamaIndex as_query_engine upon the retriever
-- Custom [cheatsheet](#) retriever for context-aware retrieval
+- Custom *[cheatsheet](#what-exactly-is-a-cheatsheet)* retriever for context-aware retrieval

-*Note: In POMA AI, the units you embed are [chunksets](#) — structure-preserving contexts, **NOT** isolated chunks.*

 ---

 ## Why POMA AI?

 Retrieval-augmented generation (RAG) enables LLMs to better answer questions by utilizing external documents.
-But if you feed LLMs linear, structureless chunks, you get:
+But if you feed LLMs linear, structureless chunks you get:
 - Orphaned headings (a title with no details)
 - Fragmented lists (missing key info)
 - Chapter–Article Disconnection (context lost)
 - Bloated prompts (wasted tokens)
 - Hallucinated or incomplete answers

 Linear chunking splits docs by tokens or lines — ignoring real-world structure.
-Tools like LlamaIndex default to this, but it fails for anything hierarchical: laws, manuals, policies, contracts, technical docs.
+Tools like LlamaIndex default to this, but linear chunking fails for anything hierarchical: laws, manuals, policies, contracts, technical docs.

 ### Failure Cases of Linear Chunking (with Real-World Impact)